 Attendance is taken at the beginning of every day.
 If a child shows up late, we will add them to the attendance to make sure they are accounted for.
-If your child will be missing a day, please call the camp office.
-ATTENTION PARENTS/GUARDIANS ALL persons INCLUDING PARENTS/GUARDIANS picking up campers must have a PICTURE ID and be listed as authorized on your registration form.
-This is necessary to maintain the highest of standards.
+If your child will be missing a day, please call the camp office or report it in PickUp Patrol.